What is Special Needs Planning?

 Special needs trusts (also sometimes referred to as “supplemental needs” trusts) allow a disabled beneficiary to receive gifts, lawsuit settlements, or other funds and still be eligible for certain government programs.
-Special needs trusts are drafted so the funds are not an “available resource” in determining eligibility for public benefits.
-As their name implies, special or supplemental needs trusts are not designed to provide basic support, but instead to pay for comforts and “luxuries” that are not available from public assistance.
+Special needs trusts are drafted so the funds are not considered an “available resource” in determining eligibility for public benefits.
+As the name implies, special or supplemental needs trusts are not designed to provide basic support, but instead to pay for comforts and “luxuries” that are not available from public assistance.
 These trusts typically pay for things like education, recreation, counseling, and medical attention beyond the simple necessities of life.
-(However, the trustee can use trust funds for food, clothing and shelter if the trustee decides doing so is in the beneficiary’s best interest despite a possible loss or reduction in public assistance.)
+(However, the trustee may use trust funds for food, clothing and shelter if the trustee decides doing so is in the beneficiary’s best interest despite a possible loss or reduction in public assistance.)

 Special needs trusts generally fall into two categories—first party (or self-settled) trusts and third party trusts.
 Within each of these categories are subcategories of trusts.

 What are the different types of Special Needs Trusts?

 A first party or “self-settled” trust is one that is established with the trust beneficiary’s own money.
 Generally this money will be received as the result of an accident or medical malpractice lawsuit, or unexpected gift or inheritance.